-Then coordinate position off-sets were then calculated for each gate location and sent to an X-Y linear servo stage that positioned the seal below a LASER to obtain precise cuts to remove (or de-gate) the seal from the sprue.
+Then coordinate position off-sets are calculated for each gate location and sent to an X-Y linear servo stage that positions the seal below a laser to obtain precise cuts to remove (or de-gate) the seal from the sprue.

-The high degree of flexibility that allows for a rapid change between models and a reduced tooling inventory.
-Programming changes provided the capability to adapt to new models without re-tooling or purchasing new capital equipment.
+Additionally the solution provides a high degree of flexibility that allows for a rapid change between models and a reduced tooling inventory.
+Programming changes provide the capability to adapt to new models without re-tooling or purchasing new capital equipment.

 Share this Post